PopDorianDumitru/ISS_Buying_Selling/README.md

 - a fixed price post will be deleted if nobody buys it in 3 months
 - a buy is confirmed by the seller, it can choose if the transaction goes forward or not
 - a buy is confirmed after by the buyer
-Donations:
-- any user can make a request to the moderators to be able to request donations
-- any user can donate
-- users with a rating over 75% do not need to make requests to the moderators to request donations

 Auctions:
 - a user can create an auction by either making a request to the moderators or having a rating over 75%